Service Offering Diagrams: Visual Ways to Explain Complex Business Models

 Overcomplicating the Visual Story

 Limit text on diagrams to essential labels only.
 Long explanations defeat the purpose of visual sharing.
 If you need detailed explanations, put them in the business plan text, not on the diagram.
+Are you making your diagrams work harder than they need to?

 Missing Customer Value Points

 Include customer feedback loops in your diagrams.
 Show how you collect input and improve service delivery over time.
 This shows your commitment to continuous improvement and customer satisfaction.
+How else can you prove you're listening to your customers?

 FAQs